Crested caracaras frequent open pastures

 Photo Credit: Tom Dunkerton

-Scan fence lines for loggerhead shrikes and small prey impaled on barbed-wire.
-The regularly burned pine flatwoods host northern bobwhite quail, several woodpecker species and resident and migratory warblers.
+its location immediately adjacent to the long, linear wetland known as Okaloacoochee Slough, creates excellent wildlife viewing opportunities.
+Herons, egrets, ibis, roseate spoonbill and wood stork congregate at ditches and wetlands.
+Crested caracara, Florida sandhill crane, eastern meadowlark and killdeer frequent open pastures.
+Scan fence lines for loggerhead shrikes and evidence of their small prey, impaled on barbed-wire.
+The regularly-burned pine flatwoods host northern bobwhite, several woodpecker species and resident and migratory warblers.
 Watch for white-tailed deer and wild turkey in clearings and along the edges of woodlands and sloughs.
 Swallow-tailed kites are a spring and summer specialty usually spotted in flight over open areas.
-Autumn blooms in wetlands and roadside ditches attract numerous species of butterflies.
+Autumn wildflower blooms in wetlands and roadside ditches attract numerous species of butterflies.

-Wildlife Highlight: Loggerhead Shrike
+Wildlife Spotlight: Loggerhead Shrike

 U.S. Fish and Wildlife Service

 A loggerhead shrike is about the size of a northern mockingbird, but has a distinctive black mask on its larger head and a stout, black, hooked bill.
 Shrikes are effective predators that hunt from fences, power lines, treetops or other conspicuous perches, yet the remains of their victims may be more obvious than the birds themselves.